bevy-cheatbook/bevy-cheatbook/src/setup/bevy-config.md

 #### Tracing

-The features `trace` and `wgpu_trace` may be useful for profiling and diagnosing performance issues.
+The `trace` feature is useful for profiling and diagnosing performance issues.

 `trace_chrome` and `trace_tracy` choose the backend you want to use to visualize the traces.